Homepolish/good_will_hunting/README.md

 For any given skill, there may be 1 or more problems of varying difficulty.
 Candidates are encouraged to attempt all questions, but if one become's stumped it's OK to move on.

-Candidates are working against a private fork of the test repository.
+Candidates should work against a private fork of the test repository.
 We ask that when ready to submit, a candidate opens a PR so the team can review.
 We won't offer solutions to questions, but may engage in conversation on the PR if we have questions about approach, or want additional insight on decisions.